 Audemars Piguet celebrated the 40th anniversary of their iconic Royal Oak.
 The most popular piece was the updated Royal Oak Jumbo throwback.
 The new dial and original 39 mm diameter case looks great; if you want a Royal Oak, for five grand less, the new 41 mm Royal Oak is an excellent choice as well.

-Panerai’s new Tuttonero Ceramic GMT (PAN 438) comes with a ceramic bracelet and is powered by a black galvanized version of the P.9001 in-house movement.
+Panerai’s new Tuttonero Ceramic GMT (PAM 438) comes with a ceramic bracelet and is powered by a black galvanized version of the P.9001 in-house movement.
 Very nice.

-Jaeger-LeCoutre introduced a new masterpiece in the Spherotourbillon, an updated Master Thin collection, multiple new Reversos and the all new Deep Sea Vintage Chrono.
+Jaeger-LeCoultre introduced a new masterpiece in the Spherotourbillon, an updated Master Thin collection, multiple new Reversos, and the all-new Deep Sea Vintage Chrono.
 The Spherotourbillon was the tourbillon everyone was talking about at Jaeger, but don’t forget the stunning Jaeger-LeCoultre Master Ultra-Thin Tourbillon (pictured below).